+ENG 3029/3030/3031/3032
-ENG 3029/3030/3031 Options taught in weekly seminars.

-See seminars listed under ENG 3017/3018/3019.
-(1 unit)
+Options taught in weekly seminars.
+See seminars listed under ENG 3017/3018.

-ENG 3035 (a) English Syntax (2 units)
+ENG 3035 (a) Medieval Welsh (2 units)

-(subject to availability) (b) Medieval Welsh (2 units)
+(subject to availability) (b) Alfred the Great (2 units)

-(c) Alfred the Great (2 units)
+(c) Second Language Acquisition (2 units)

+(d) English as a Global Language (2 units)

+(e) Language.
+Power and Identity (2 units)

-The options listed here can, but need not be, taken in place of two of our internal options - see list under ENG 3017/3018/3019.
+The options listed under ENG 3035 here may, but need not be, taken in place of two of our internal options - see list under ENG 3017/3018.

 Mode I students must accumulate twenty-four units over two semesters.
 All core courses are compulsory.
-In addition to fulfilling the course requirements for Mode II, Mode I students must take Mode I core courses and accumulate three further units from options.
+In addition to fulfilling the course requirements for Mode II students, Mode I students must take Mode I core courses and accumulate four further units from options.
 No student may take the same option twice.